Feeling down and looking for a stress relief game to de-stress?

 Developer: Worm Club, Thomas Bowker, Grace Bruxner

 Cosy games are a broad genre in the industry.
-It could be a farming game, a management simulator or a city builder, but ultimately, these video games are designed to be relaxing—they have low stakes, cute graphics and little to no violence.
-It’s perfect for a person who wants to immerse themselves in a world outside reality, who might not have the skills or the PC specs to play a more elaborate video game.
+It could be a farming game, a management simulator, or a city builder, but ultimately, these calming games are designed to be relaxing—they have low stakes, cute graphics, and little to no violence.
+It’s perfect for a person who wants to immerse themselves in a world outside reality.

 In the first game, the Frog Detective gets a call from their superior about the appearance of an apparition on an island.
 So, the Detective sets out with their trusty magnifying glass to the haunted island.
 Your objective is to find the ghost, if there really is one, by meeting several people and collecting trinkets.